Pelvic Floor Physiotherapy

-Shannon Lawrence and Rosemarie Sanche have a combined 9 years of pelvic health specific experience.
-They are committedto ongoing learning in order to stay up to date with the latest research, educational tools and evidence-based treatment options for their patients.
+Shannon Lawrence and Rosemarie Sanche have a combined 10 years of pelvic health specific experience.
+They are committed to ongoing learning in order to stay up-to-date with the latest research, educational tools, and evidence-based treatment options for their patients.

 Both Shannon and Rosemarie have completed the following courses through Pelvic Health Solutions including:

 Male and Female Pelvic Pain (Level 2)

 Ano-rectal Disorders (Level 5)

 Developing a Toolkit for Persistent Pain and Pelvic Neurodynamics (Level 6)

 In addition they have taken the following pelvic health specific courses:

 Hypopressives (Shannon Level 1; Rosemarie Level 2)